oskariorg/oskari-docs/community/gallery/suomi_fi_maps.md

 <img src="../../public/images/kalastusrajoitus.PNG" width="850"/>

-Population Register Centre in Finland is responsible for the development of Suomi.fi -maps together with National Land Survey of Finland.
+The Population Register Centre in Finland is responsible for the development of Suomi.fi -maps together with the National Land Survey of Finland.